waleedkhalid95/CITS5503_Sem2/Labs/Lab6WebApplication.md

 # Lab 6: Deploying a Django Web App with Application Load Balancer

 ## Summary
-In this lab, I set up a Django web application on an EC2 instance and configured an Application Load Balancer (ALB) to distribute HTTP traffic between instances for scalability and high availability.
-The main tasks involved creating the EC2 instance and security groups, installing and configuring a Django app, setting up nginx as a reverse proxy, and configuring the ALB with health checks to ensure the application is running smoothly.
-By the end of the lab, I accessed the Django application through the ALB's DNS name, confirming successful load balancing and web traffic distribution.
+In this lab, I deployed a Django web application on an EC2 instance and configured an Application Load Balancer (ALB) to distribute HTTP traffic between instances.
+The setup ensures both scalability and high availability of the application.
+The key steps included creating the EC2 instance, setting up security groups to allow traffic, installing and configuring Django, and using nginx as a reverse proxy.
+Additionally, I created and configured the ALB to perform health checks on the instances to ensure smooth application availability.
+By the end of the lab, I confirmed that the Django application could be accessed through the ALB's DNS name, verifying successful traffic distribution.

 ## Set up an EC2 instance

 ### [1] Create an EC2 Instance with Ubuntu and SSH into It
 I modified the Python script used in Lab 2 to create an EC2 instance with both SSH and HTTP traffic allowed.
-The steps involve creating a security group, launching an instance, and connecting via SSH.
+The security group ensures secure access to the instance for remote management (via SSH) and public HTTP access for serving the Django app.
 ```python3
 import boto3
 import os